Why should I partner with GRIT?

 A Global Collaboration for Change

-GRIT is built through a strong collaboration of organizations and experts, including:
+GRIT is built through a consortium of organizations and experts.
+Example collaborations include:

 Alsaid Foundation (Jordan)